kragen/derctuo/transaction-per-call.md

 partial merges of soon-to-be-superseded blocks of the LSM tree.
-But this degree of complexity seems like it kind of loses the appeal of having the transaction caching system do everything for you automatically, and it still doesn't give you the option of having queries grovel over the log of recent changes when churn is too high.
+But this degree of complexity seems like it kind of loses the appeal of having the transaction caching system do everything for you automatically, and it still doesn’t give you the option of having queries grovel over the log of recent changes when churn is too high.

 Integrity enforcement